Concordat for the Advancement of Knowledge Exchange in Higher Education

 Appropriate updates will be reported upwards to Academic Board and through SLT.

 The KE concordat creates a further opportunity for universities to better illustrate how and what they do, and how they aim to improve.
-For more information or any questions, please get in touch with the project team at KEConcordat@napier.ac.uk
+For more information or any questions, please contact KEConcordat@napier.ac.uk

 Useful Links to Further Information